percona/k8sps-docs/docs/minikube.md

 # Install Percona Server for MySQL on Minikube

-Installing the Percona Operator for MySQL on [minikube](https://github.com/kubernetes/minikube) is the easiest way to try it locally without a cloud provider.
+Installing the Percona Operator for MySQL on [minikube :octicons-link-external-16:](https://github.com/kubernetes/minikube) is the easiest way to try it locally without a cloud provider.
 Minikube runs Kubernetes on GNU/Linux, Windows, or macOS system using a system-wide hypervisor, such as VirtualBox, KVM/QEMU, VMware Fusion, Hyper-V or even Docker itself.
 Using it is